jeneesmith1/twitter-fashion-trends/README.md

-# Using Twitter's API to find random tweets
+# Using Twitter's API to find random tweets :bird:

 Sometimes it can be nice to see some random tweets, right?